Date November 7, 2025

 “I was excited to hear about the University’s efforts to recognize 130 Years of Jewish Life at Brown,” she said.
 “That makes me proud to be a Brown alum.”

-Charles Bakst, who as a student was an editor at the Brown Daily Herald and spent four decades as a reporter and columnist at the Providence Journal, said that the student newspaper was the center of his Jewish experience at Brown because it was the center of his University experience, in general.
+Charles Bakst, who as a student was a editor-in-chief of the Brown Daily Herald and spent four decades as a reporter and columnist at the Providence Journal, said that the student newspaper was the center of his Jewish experience at Brown because it was the center of his University experience, in general.
 Bakst was scheduled to participate in a panel on Saturday in which Jewish alumni were speaking about their journalism careers.

 “I'm interested in the different eras of Jewish life here and hearing about other people’s experiences, comparing them with mine, and doing some networking — and just absorbing it all,” he said.